 Identifying a Failing Loose Bull Flag

-As defined in The Encyclopedia of Chart Patterns, a loose flag does not have an incredibly high/steep flag pole, and the flag is not tight; it is loose.
+As defined in The Encyclopedia of Chart Patterns, a loose flag does not have an incredibly high/steep flag pole and is not tight; it is loose.
 The chart below is an example of a loose bull flag.

 This bull flag chart has been autodetected using TradingView’s pattern recognition algorithms.
 Notice how the target price is automatically calculated.